Keyhaven Marshes Nature Reserve

 When you reach a jetty and a teeny beach with silver sand, look out for the path leading away from the coast on your left.
 You should take this to start the circular loop back.

 At the top of this section, you will go through a gate and reach a campsite.
-Follow the path left here and continue along the track in pretty much a straight line all the way back to Keyhaven.
+Follow the path left here and continue along the track in a straight line all the way back to Keyhaven.

 Did you know?